Biden begins summer vacation with family in South Carolina

-KIAWAH ISLAND, South Carolina (AP) — President Joe Biden arrived in South Carolina on Wednesday to begin what is expected to be at least a seven-day vacation with members of his family.
+KIAWAH ISLAND, S.C.
+(AP) — President Joe Biden arrived in South Carolina on Wednesday to begin what is expected to be at least a seven-day vacation with members of his family.

 The first couple was planning to be in Kiawah Island, noted for its private beach and golf resort, through Tuesday, according to Federal Aviation Administration advisories.

-The White House did not respond to requests to provide details on Biden’s vacation schedule, activities or when he planned to return to Washington, nor did it provide information on the residence where he was staying.
+The White House did not respond to requests to provide details on Biden’s vacation schedule, activities or when he planned to return to Washington.
+The president will stay at a friend’s home on the island that the family has used for previous visits, according to a White House official.

 Biden, accompanied by first lady Jill Biden, departed the White House by motorcade to Joint Base Andrews outside the capital, where Air Force One was on hand to take them to Joint Base Charleston.
 Biden was dropped off at a private home in a gated community alongside a golf course on the island.